About the Partnership for Prescription Assistance®

 You can obtain an application through the Partnership for Prescription Assistance program portal.
 It will gather information needed to determine if you might qualify for an assistance program and provide you with the forms you need to apply.

-What questions will patients have to answer during the application process?
+What questions will patients have to answer during the questionnaire process?

 Patients or patient caregivers should be prepared to provide information regarding: